ThinkPad T series

+The ThinkPad T series is a line of notebook computers manufactured by Lenovo as part of the ThinkPad family.
+The T series is officially the flagship ThinkPad product, offering high-performance computers aimed at businesses and professionals.
+The ThinkPad T series was originally introduced in 2000 and was produced by IBM until 2005.

-History
+History of IBM-branded models

-IBM introduced the T series as part of their ThinkPad brand in 2000.
+IBM introduced the T series as part of their ThinkPad brand in May 2000, succeeding the high-end ThinkPad 600 and 700 series.
 The laptop was meant to cater to users working with multiple networks and in different environments.
 This resulted in the development of the IBM Embedded Security Subsystem.

-From the time of its inception, the series was designed to balance speed and mobility.
+From its inception, the series was designed to balance speed and mobility.
 Despite a 14.1-inch screen, similar to desktops at the time, the titanium composite body on the laptop was designed to keep the weight as low as possible.
 Users were also given options to swap components for mobility, like a DVD player, writeable CD drive or numeric keypads.

-The ThinkPad T20 was released by IBM as the 14.1-inch successor to the 13.3-inch ThinkPad 600 laptops.
+The ThinkPad T20 was released by IBM as the successor to the ThinkPad 600X and ThinkPad 770Z series laptops.
 With a weight of 4.6 lb, the T20 was the lightest laptop offering with a screen size of 14.1 in.
 With the addition of an internal 8x DVD-ROM drive, the weight remained as low as 5.2 lb.